 7. Wizzard – I Wish It Could Be Christmas Everyday

 And this one is no better.
-Roy Wood is simply terrifying in this video, and whoever thought that a Christmas song should begin with the sound of a till being opened, followed by a high-pitched creepy voice and someone farting, should be banished forever.
-Bizarrely, we have taken this song to our hearts, and no Christmas compilation would be complete without it.
+Roy Wood is simply terrifying in this video, and whoever thought that a Christmas song should begin with the sound of a till being opened, followed by a high-pitched creepy voice and someone farting, should be banished to the fiery pits of Hell forever.
+Bizarrely, we have taken this song to our hearts, and frankly no Christmas compilation would be complete without it.

 6. Band Aid – Do They Know It’s Christmas?

-It remains a mystery how Bob Geldof could organise tying his own shoelaces, let alone a global rock concert and massive Christmas song, performed by some of the world’s best-loved artists – plus Bono – but organise it he did.
+It remains a mystery how Bob Geldof could organise tying his own shoelaces, let alone a global rock concert and massive Christmas song, performed by some of the world’s best-loved artists (plus Bono), but organise it he did.
 Either that, or Midge Ure did all the work, and Bob was just the loud drunken man shouting about it.
-Thank God Shane MacGowan wasn’t involved too, or it would have been completely indecipherable.
+Thank God Shane MacGowan wasn’t involved too, or it would have been completely incomprehensible.

 5. Greg Lake – I Believe In Father Christmas